 Skip to Content

-Campaign signs representing various candidates line the front of Coppell Town Center on Tuesday.
-On Election Day, Coppell citizens cast their final ballots for the 2024 election.
+Campaign signs representing various candidates line the entrance of Town Center on Tuesday.
+On Election Day, Coppell citizens cast their final ballots for the 2024 elections.
 Photo by Caitlyn Concepcion

-Campaign signs representing various candidates line the front of Coppell Town Center on Tuesday.
-On Election Day, Coppell citizens cast their final ballots for the 2024 election.
+Campaign signs representing various candidates line the entrance of Town Center on Tuesday.
+On Election Day, Coppell citizens cast their final ballots for the 2024 elections.
 Photo by Caitlyn Concepcion

 Caitlyn Concepcion